PADDLING MORATORIUM - November 8th Update

-The United States Dragon Boat Federation posted an independent outline for eventual return to dragon boating
+The United States Dragon Boat Federation has posted an independent outline for eventual return to dragon boating

 On July 5th, the Pacific Dragon Boat Association posted: The PDBA continues to monitor the science and the national recommendations for safety regarding COVID-19.
 We note that some parts of the region are beginning to return to more social activities, while other areas are in conditions that demand a more conservative approach.
 As things move forward, dragon boat athletes are naturally asking questions about the return to sport.
 While the PDBA cannot make blanket recommendations in such a variable environment, we do observe and advise the following: